Data protection in Switzerland: overview

 Professional qualifications.
 MLaw, Basel, 1998; Attorney at law, Switzerland, 2000

 Areas of practice.
-Data protection, general ICT, ICT outsourcing, ICT compliance.
+Data protection, general ICT, ICT outsourcing, ICT compliance, ICT dispute resolution.

 Non-professional qualifications.
 MA in Economics and Computer Science, Zurich, 1994; Information Technology LL.M, London School of Economics, 2003

-Acting for a major Swiss retail chain in various data protection issues.
+Acting for a major Swiss retail chain and for a multinational life sciences company in all their data protection issues and setting up of respective compliance programs.

 Advising a global pharmaceutical company in data protection issues related to the pooling of data centres.